nataliemogul/mybots/README.md

 # mybots

-Generating the body includes a starter cube with a randomized size.
-Then, a direction will randomly be chosen (x,y,z) for another cube to "grow from" the original cube.
-This cube will be a different randomized size.
-This process will be repeated a random n number of times.

-For the brain" motor and sensor neurons are assigned randomly and there is no defined fitness function currently.

-A diagram of how the body contructs itself can be seen here:
+This program generates a 3D snake with a random amount of links each with random dimensions.
+Links with sensors are green and links without sensors are blue.
+Each link is randomly in either the x, y, or z direction.
+A visual can be seen here:

 <img width="573" alt="Screenshot 2023-02-23 at 6 14 40 PM" src="https://user-images.githubusercontent.com/114442449/221060451-4109c0ea-9a85-4185-9de9-cda1e17ad9b7.png">

-To play use the python search.py command.
+For the brain, motor and sensor neurons are assigned randomly

+There were mutations added for this assignment.
+With a probability of 0.25, another link would be added to the child.
+This was made possible by creating a dictionary that saved all values for cubes and joints of a parent.
+If a mutation in the parent increased the fitness in the child, the child would replace the parent.

+Run search.py to generate a random snake.

+Run plot.py to generate a fitness plot.